By: C. Steven Tucker

 Thus far 34 states have chosen not to open a state-based health insurance exchange.
 As such federally-facilitated exchanges have been implemented in those states regardless of the wishes of those state’s legislatures.

 The illegal action taken by the IRS

 Here’s the kicker, in order to ‘fix’ this legal ‘opt out’ that section 1321 provides to states that choose not to open a state-based exchange.
 The Internal Revenue Service finalized a proposed rule on the 2 year anniversary of the passage of the PPACA that offers APTC’s -Advance Premium Tax Credits – through exchanges “established under section 1311 OR 1321 of the PPACA.
-Those six characters—”or 1321?—constitute an unconstitutional and as such illegal rewriting of the statute.
-By issuing tax credits where Congress did not authorize them, this rule also triggers APTC’s “subsidies” and imposes excise taxes on employers with 50 or more full-time employees in all 50 states with either a state-based, state-federal partnership or federally facilitated exchange.
-Since the IRS is not a Legislative branch, this action was an illegal action not authorized by Congress and it must not stand.
+Those six characters—”or 1321?—constitute as Cato’s Michael Cannon correctly describes “an unconstitutional and as such illegal rewriting of the statute.”
+By issuing tax credits where Congress did not authorize them, this rule triggers billlions of dollars in taxpayer provided “subsidies” and imposes excise taxes on employers with 50 or more full-time employees in all 50 states.
+Whether they have a state-based, state-federal partnership or federally facilitated exchange.
+Since the IRS is not a Legislative branch, this action was illegal.
+It was not authorized by Congress and as such it should not stand.

 Worse yet, President Obama is following this new proposed rule as if it was codified law.
 This illegal action taken by the IRS and President Obama’s support of it is the crux of the Halbig v.
 Burwell case.
 If the U.S. Court of Appeals upholds the rule of law in this case it will mean the end of Obamacare in 34 states.
 In turn, it may be the final death blow to an unconstitutional and wildy unpopular law.